-On an annual basis, RFA will publish this report on our website and provide a copy to the Financial Consumer Agency of Canada.
+On an annual basis, RFA will publish this report on our website to highlight steps we have taken to support each Code principle and to improve the delivery of banking services to seniors.
+We will also provide a copy to the Financial Consumer Agency of Canada.